Cybersecurity and Independent Contractors: Avoiding Legal Liability

 • Ensure your systems require users to create unique usernames and passwords.

-Additionally, independent contractors should only be provided access to the personal or sensitive information they reasonably need to successfully complete their work and access and downloads should be carefully monitored.
+Additionally, independent contractors should only be provided access to the personal or sensitive information they reasonably need to successfully complete their work, and access and downloads should be carefully monitored.
 There should also be systems in place that allow you to revoke access once the engagement ends.
+These can include:

 If you need help managing your cybersecurity obligations, reach out.
 Our privacy attorneys would love to assist you.